 Dayo has an extensive educational background, in the UK and overseas.
 During his career Dayo has worked as a university lecturer, a head of department; head of year and as deputy head teacher of a large secondary school in north London.
 He is passionate about the inclusion of pupils and students with special educational needs and disabilities.

 In his spare time Dayo is a published writer (fiction and scientific) and has written and directed stage plays performed in the UK and the Caribbean.
-Dayo also been a newspaper editor, written for CBBC, and is involved with Mantra Lingua in the production of Bilingual books for young learners.
+Dayo has also been a newspaper editor, written for CBBC, and is involved with Mantra Lingua in the production of Bilingual books for young learners.

 Dayo’s extensive experience leading and managing inclusion over many years in secondary schools, and his commitment to giving children and young people the very best education, is palpable.